BrockBloomquist/TODOList/README.md

 To run the project in development mode you must run the command line function
 ## npm run dev

-If there are any errors or anything I should implement please let me know.
+If there are any errors or anything I should implement please let me know or create an issue on the repository.